Four to Doomsday: Plot

-Adric, nevertheless, is rather taken with Monarch, and tensions between him and the Doctor become very strained.
-It takes The Doctor to break the tyrant's hold over the boy.
-The Doctor now sets about overthrowing Monarch and, with the help of the human androids led by a restored Bigon, a revolution is put into effect.
-Enlightenment and Persuasion are decircuited, while Monarch himself (whom the Doctor realises is still organic as there is an oxygen-producing flora chamber on the ship) is exposed to the poison and shrunk.
-The humanoid androids decide to pilot the vessel to a new home on a new world, while the TARDIS crew departs.
+Adric is rather taken with Monarch and tensions between him and the Doctor become strained.
+The Doctor sets about overthrowing Monarch and inciting a revolution with the androids.
+Enlightenment and Persuasion are decircuited, while Monarch himself is exposed to the poison.
+The humanoid androids decide to pilot the vessel to a new world, while the TARDIS crew departs.
 Back in the console room, Nyssa suddenly collapses to the floor in a dead faint.